 - Steve Wozniak (I'd argue Steve Jobs was too)

-These are but a handful of introverts who've become leaders¹ in their space.
-All of them were (some still are) known to be very conscious of their actions and took their time to ensure they were going in the right direction.
+These are a handful of introverts who've become leaders¹ in their space.
+They were (some still are) known to be very conscious of their actions and took their time to ensure they were going in the right direction.

-I'm not writing this to advocate for introverts to come out of their shell.
-My point is that just because someone in the office (or on the call) doesn't strike you as being super-engaging doesn't mean they've nothing to say.
-It may be a matter of them not having anything extra to add to the conversation at that moment.
+I'm not writing this to advocate for introverts to escape their shell.
+My point is that just because someone in the office (or on the call) doesn't strike you as super-engaging doesn't mean they've nothing to say.
+It may be a matter of them not having anything extra to add to the conversation.
 Let their work speak for itself, not their voice.

 ¹Not all are equal.
 Some are just there for the paycheck or have been designated the PM without wanting to be the PM.
 These can be somewhat hard to work with at times, especially if they don't want to be doing that job.